MichaelJCole/docs-2/guides/basics/services.md

 # Services

 Services are the heart of every Feathers application and are JavaScript objects or instances of [a class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) that implement certain methods.

+A Feathers service (described here) encapsulates the "business" logic of your application - the things your application does for the people who use it.

+Note: Feathers middleware (in the `/src/middleware` directory) modifies how your application responds to HTTP requests ([Feathers example](https://docs.feathersjs.com/guides/advanced/file-uploading.html)), using [Express middleware](http://expressjs.com/en/guide/writing-middleware.html).
+Middleware encapsulates technical HTTP protocol details.

 Services provide a uniform, protocol independent interface for how to interact with any kind of data like:

 - Reading and/or writing from a database
 - Interacting with the file system